What Does the Colour of Your Phlegm Mean?

 When you have white or yellow phlegm in small quantities, this is usually a sign of a dry cough.
 Unlike the above-mentioned types of cough, this cough is less productive and you might have an issue expelling the phlegm.
 This is usually accompanied by dry throat and lips.

-What causes a cough?
+What Causes a Cough?

 In TCM, a cough is typically caused by exposure to external pathogens (风邪 fēng xié).
 But it can also be caused by an existing health condition like acute or chronic bronchitis.
 Combined with a poor diet and an unhealthy lifestyle, a cough can easily be triggered.
 Other causes of a cough include post-nasal drip (excess mucus dripping down the back of the nose and throat) and acid reflux.